LuW14/digital-twin-operations-research/papers4dtor.md

 Challenges of online problems: Incomplete information; the complexity of computing the optimal policy (curse of dimensionality).

 Challenges of real-time problems: challenges of online problems + tight computation time constraints.
 (The exchange of information between PO and LO should be timely, that is, in such a way that the time between the changes of states of the PO is negligible with respect to the needs and intended usage of the LO by applications or users.)

-Related methods include but not limited to:
-- High-quality algorithms (both online and offline) in complex problems (discrete and high-dimensional).
-Online optimization research develop online algorithms and analyze the quality of online algorithms (the competitive ratio, which compares a solution produces by the online algorithm with the best possible solution.).
+- a discussion of concepts such as offline reinforcement learning, the difference between myopic models and dynamic programming, and the use of metamodeling for near-term prediction and control

+Emerging research topics and promising avenue to pursue:
+- Novel framework:
-- Offline simulation online application.
+    - Offline simulation online application (framework).
 To apply offline results online.
+    - Symbiotic simulation (framework).
+- Techniques and algorithms
+    - High-quality algorithms (both online and offline) in complex problems (discrete and high-dimensional); efficient algorithms for high-dimensional simulator
     - Multi-fidelity approaches
     - Parallel computing

 Why the current tools are insufficient for DT?
 - The DT requires a shorter response time.
+Online optimization research develop online algorithms and analyze the quality of online algorithms (the competitive ratio, which compares a solution produces by the online algorithm with the best possible solution.)
+Unfortunately, these exact algorithms rarely scale past a few dozens or hundreds of customers and vehicles, depending on the application.
 - The application scope of DTs is enlarged.
 The interaction between DTs further complicate the problem.
+Simulators are build to model real-world entities' behavior, reasoning, and their interaction.
+- A classical way to solve problems at a larger scale is the use of heuristics...
+Unfortunately, the heuristics are usually special purposed and have to be adapted to each particular new problem...
 - It is challenging to process the massive and low information density data in real time.